davepinch/pinchy.cc/content/topics/places/lakes/k/kellogg-lake/kellogg-lake.md

 lake in:
   - Snohomish County, Washington
   - Washington
-lake on watercourse of: Bear Creek (Wallace River)
+lake on watercourse of: Bear Creek (Wallace River tributary)
 note: >-
   The spelling is 'Kellogg' on OpenStreetMap.
 The spelling is 'Kellog' on Wikidata and the USGS feature record.
 openstreetmap: "https://www.openstreetmap.org/relation/14661480"